 Flights arriving at EU airports | ✅ Covered |

-These laws also cover airlines from Iceland, Norway, and Switzerland.
-This means when you travel with any airline to, from, or within Europe, you probably have these rights.
-It’s important to be aware of these regulations – they exist to assist you if something goes wrong with your flight.
-They guarantee you’re not abandoned when your trip arrangements don’t work out.
+These regulations also cover airlines from Iceland, Norway, and Switzerland.
+This means if you’re traveling with any airline within, to, or from Europe, you most likely have these rights.
+It’s helpful to understand these regulations – they’re there to help you if problems occur with your flight.
+They ensure you’re not abandoned when your travel plans fall through.

 When You Are Not Entitled to Compensation